raindeer-rb/plugs/README.md

 > [!note]
 > Plugs is designed for defining dependencies on class-load.
 Please don't instantiate dependencies again and again at runtime.

-### `.plug(:name)`
+### `.plug(:key)`

+`.plug()` lets you define plugs in a nested tree-like structure.

-Plugs can be sliced out from the nested tree structure.
+Plugs can be sliced out from the nested tree.
 For example you could get all plugs that are `:lexeme` or just the single that is `:form`... doesn't matter where they sit in the hierarchy.
 On the flip side if you slice a single plug that has children then only that plug and it's children will be included.
 It goes both ways.

 ### `.lazy { ... }`